Madhak1/Madhak1/README.md

   - investigated college enrollment, retention, and graduation rates of students in US universities,
   - analyzed profiles of the members of the Financial Therapy Association.

-I am currently working on a collaborative project investigating college enrollment, retention, and graduation rates of students in US universities.
+I am currently working
+  - on a collaborative project investigating college enrollment, retention, and graduation rates of students in US universities and
+  - on developing an Expectation Maximization algorithm for Gamma mixture models.

 I have extensive experience working with both longitudinal and cross-sectional datasets.
 My expertise includes data exploration, manipulation, transformation, and visualization of large-scale datasets.
 I have successfully integrated and conducted complex analyses on datasets from diverse domains, demonstrating a strong proficiency in handling substantial data volumes.